Nataliya Gumenyuk: Launch of the Public Interest Journalism Lab

+Based on verified witness testimonies from The Reckoning Project detailing the Russian war in Ukraine, The Reckoning documentary was staged by Dash Arts, which ran at London's Arcola Theatre from May 29 to June 28, 2025.

+The PIJL team started to work on the issues of the preservation of the memory, which included a number of the exhibitions within 2024 the Kyiv Biennale in Berlin.

-Other activities and projects
+Other activities and cultural projects

 In 2020–2021 Gumenyuk focused on media research, as well as producing a number of documentaries.
 'The Gongadze Case as a Mirror of an Epoch is a documentary multimedia project released on the 20th anniversary of the "tape scandal" that unfolded after the murder of journalist Georgiy Gongadze.

 Nataliya Gumeyuk was the head, producer, and editor-in-chief of the multimedia documentary project Our 30 years dedicated to the history of the 1990s presented by Ukrainians themselves.
 This project was produced by the Public Interest Journalism Lab team to mark the 30th anniversary of Ukraine's independence.
 As a result, 9 documentaries, 20 podcasts, special projects, and dozens of short video testimonies of that time were released on the air and on the platforms of the Public Broadcaster of Ukraine.
 Gumenyuk co-authored the film on the return of the Crimean Tatars from deportation.

+In 2023, Nataliya Gumenyuk became the curator of the focus theme of the 11th International Book Arsenal Festival.
+She has chosen "When Everything Matters” as focus theme.

+Nataliya Gumenyuk has decided to open the festival events with a performance by the “Renaissance” Chamber Orchestra of the Mariupol Chamber Philharmonic, the collective that survived the 2002 siege of Mariupol.

+On top of several events and discussions, the exhibition of The Reckoning Project documentaries had been running during the Festival.

 Gumenyuk is a member of the Council for Freedom for Speech Under the President of Ukraine, as well as the Independent Media Council.

 Personal life

-In Minsk, on August 12, 2017, she married Peter Ruzavin, a reporter for Mediazona and a former journalist of the Russian TV channel Dozhd.
+Nataliya Gumenyuk is married to Peter Ruzavin, a Russian by origin, who voluntarily joined the Defense Forces of Ukraine in 2024 and serves in the 2nd Corps of the National Guard of Ukraine “Khartiia”.
+Before his military service, Ruzavin was a journalist for the Russian television channel TV Rain and a reporter for the independent media outlet Mediazona, for which he covered Russia's invasion of Ukraine after 24 February 2022.